OCA/stock-logistics-workflow/stock_picking_send_by_mail/README.rst

 * Go to a Delivery Order.
 * Click on the button Send by Email.
-* Select the template: Stock Picking - Send by Email.
-* And click on the button Send by Email.
+* And finally click on the button Send.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot